Housing Equity Now St. Paul (HENS)

 HENS recognizes that when we view housing as merely another investment opportunity, we not only fail our renters, but everyone who calls Saint Paul home.
 By failing to acknowledge the critical role of equitable housing in public health, we neglect the health of the city as a whole.
 By failing to treat housing as a right, we perpetuate the accumulation and extraction of wealth from low-wealth communities of color.
 We call for policies that protect tenants and advance community control of land and housing that supports equitable housing conditions for all residents.

 For years, rising rents have disproportionately impacted BIPOC households, resulting in widening racial disparities in housing cost-burden, housing instability and homelessness.
 Saint Paul renters, some of whom have seen their rent increase hundreds of dollars at a time, have shared that something must be done about unreasonable rent growth.
-In 2021, HENS is focused on rent stabilization as the next step toward equitable housing in Saint Paul.
+In 2021, HENS focused on rent stabilization as the next step toward equitable housing in Saint Paul.
 On June 15, 2021, the coalition submitted more than 9,100 signatures to the Ramsey County Clerk to put rent stabilizations on the November ballot.
+On November 2, with more than 31,000 votes, St. Paul residents came together across race, income and zipcode to pass one of the nation’s strongest rent stabilization policies.